huaxr/Pyweby/README.md

 1. normal form handled.
 (TODO others Content-Type)
 1. session with ORM.
 Provides another secure cookie session mechanism.
 1. file uploading. big MB file will blocking main thread.
+1. raise_status(400) like abort(400) does. will throw an Exception to client.
+1. wrapperd all interface(9.3) in self(HttpRequest),e.g. you can use self.request.file, self.file as you want. they are the same.
+1. More flexible and smooth ORM.
+1. Addressing method supporting regular URI .e.g.（ (r'/string/([0-9]+)/sss/([0-5])/', testRouter),）
 1. others: log system. cache system , malicious request analysis and disinfect and so on..
 1. enhancing capacity is still a mystery, pay close attention to it [https://github.com/huaxr/Pyweby/]()